 Follow these marking criteria and score well

-With ample understanding of this rubric, it can become much easier for you to work on the TOK exhibition.
+With ample understanding of TOK exhibition rubric, it can become much easier for you to work on the TOK exhibition.
 All you need to do is have a clear understanding of what was required from you in this TOK in terms of the highest scoring marks.
 Then you can work in accordance with that to get what you want.

 This way, you can score very high marks, and can also write an essay that fits all of the requirements very well.
 So here, we can see how understanding the rubric makes things so much easier for you.